Dr. Sitabhra Sinha

 Hi !
 Welcome to my page.

-I did my Ph.D. on the nonlinear
+My Ph.D. work was on the nonlinear

-Unit, Indian Statistical Institute, Calcutta (1998).
-I then did postdoctoral
+Unit, Indian Statistical Institute, Calcutta (1994-1998).

 research on nonlinear dynamics of spatially extended systems with